Treats osteoporosis (thinning of the bones). Also treats bone loss and bone-related problems in patients who have cancer.

 Warnings While Using This Medicine

-- This medicine may cause hypocalcemia (low calcium in the blood).
-A low blood calcium must be treated before you receive this medicine.
-Call your doctor right away if you have muscle spasms or twitching, or numbness or tingling in your fingers, toes, or around your mouth.
+- Call your doctor right away if you have develop any signs of low calcium levels, such as muscle spasms or twitching, or numbness or tingling in your fingers, toes, or lips.

-- Skin problems may occur after receiving this medicine.
-Check with your doctor right away if you have any of the following symptoms that do not go away or get worse: blistering, crusting, irritation, itching, or reddening of the skin; cracked, dry, or scaly skin; rash; or swollen skin.
+- Skin infections or problems may occur.
+Check with your doctor right away if you have a skin rash, red or swollen skin, blistering, crusting, irritation, itching, or cracked or scaly skin.

 Possible Side Effects While Using This Medicine